March 23, 2017

 Overall, personality assessment can give real insight into a candidate’s likely fit to an organisation and how well they will perform in the role.
 What insights could such a measure bring to your recruitment process?

-For more information about the Tungl platform (changed from Technically Compatible in 2019), or to discuss your testing needs just contact us.
+For more information about the ShowTech platform (changed from Technically Compatible/Tungl in 2019), or to discuss your testing needs just contact us.

 Sten10 are business psychologists who design world-class people assessments.
 Working with those responsible for the selecting and developing process of a company to help understand their people better.